NOUIY/aws-cdk-guide/v2/testing.md

 ------

-## Fine\-grained assertions<a name="testing_fine_grained"></a>
+## Fine-grained assertions<a name="testing-fine-grained"></a>

-The first step for testing a stack with fine\-grained assertions is to synthesize the stack, because we're writing assertions against the generated AWS CloudFormation template\.
+The first step for testing a stack with fine-grained assertions is to synthesize the stack, because we're writing assertions against the generated AWS CloudFormation template.

-Our `StateMachineStackStack` requires that we pass it the Amazon SNS topic to be forwarded to the state machine\.
-So in our test, we'll create a separate stack to contain the topic\.
+Our `StateMachineStackStack` requires that we pass it the Amazon SNS topic to be forwarded to the state machine.
+So in our test, we'll create a separate stack to contain the topic.

-Ordinarily, when writing a CDK app, you can subclass `Stack` and instantiate the Amazon SNS topic in the stack's constructor\.
-In our test, we instantiate `Stack` directly, then pass this stack as the `Topic`'s scope, attaching it to the stack\.
-This is functionally equivalent and less verbose\.
-It also helps make stacks that are used only in tests "look different" from the stacks that you intend to deploy\.
+Ordinarily, when writing a CDK app, you can subclass `Stack` and instantiate the Amazon SNS topic in the stack's constructor.
+In our test, we instantiate `Stack` directly, then pass this stack as the `Topic`'s scope, attaching it to the stack.
+This is functionally equivalent and less verbose.
+It also helps make stacks that are used only in tests "look different" from the stacks that you intend to deploy.

 ------
 #### [ TypeScript ]